 So, every language learning resource that supports Spanish will at least have Spanish lessons for beginners.
-When you’re starting out, you have plenty of options, both free and paid, and for every one of the language skills (reading, writing, listening, and speaking) plus grammar and vocab.
+When you’re starting out, you have plenty of options, both free and paid, and for every one of the language skills (reading, writing, listening, and speaking) plus grammar, vocab, and even pronunciation.

 The very first thing to learn, whether you want to end up as a beginner speaker or a fluent one, is with Spanish vocabulary.
 You can’t speak (or read or write or understand) a language without first knowing the words, so that’s your starting point.

 For easy Spanish words to start with as a true beginner, most would suggest starting out with Duolingo.
 It’s a free, fun, gamified app that will take you through the 2,000 most commonly-used words in the Spanish language.
 It’s generally acknowledged that a beginner can recognize 2,000 words in their foreign language, so this is a really great start for everyone.

 And, if all you want to do is be a tourist, something like Duolingo or Mondly is all you need.
 In fact, it’ll be more than enough for you to not only recognize important words, but also recognize the most common patterns in the language, so that you can figure out any other words or statements that you might come across on your trip abroad.

 Memrise is another option for you that’s along the same vein of Duolingo.
 Memrise is just as free, but you get a little bit more if you open the purse strings just a bit.
 With Memrise, you also have the option of the vocab lists created by other members, which have more advanced content in case you want to expand your knowledge.